MicrosoftDocs/msteams-docs/msteams-platform/toolkit/toolkit-v4/debug-overview-v4.md

 ---
 title: Debug your Teams app v4
 author: surbhigupta
-description: In this module, learn how to debug your Teams app v4, and key features of Teams Toolkit ms.author: surbhigupta ms.localizationpriority: high ms.topic: overview
+description: In this module, learn how to debug your Teams app, and key features of Teams Toolkit v4. ms.author: surbhigupta ms.localizationpriority: high ms.topic: overview